intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

   conda activate llm
   ```

-### Install oneAPI
+## Install oneAPI

 * With the `llm` environment active, use `pip` to install the **OneAPI Base Toolkit**:
   ```bash
   pip install dpcpp-cpp-rt==2024.0.2 mkl-dpcpp==2024.0.0 onednn==2024.0.0
   ```

-### Install `bigdl-llm`
+## Install `bigdl-llm`

 * With the `llm` environment active, use `pip` to install `bigdl-llm` for GPU:
   ```bash
   pip install --pre --upgrade bigdl-llm[xpu] -f https://developer.intel.com/ipex-whl-stable-xpu
   ```
+  > Note: If there are network issues when installing IPEX, refer to [this guide](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#install-bigdl-llm-from-wheel) for more details.

 * You can verfy if bigdl-llm is successfully by simply importing a few classes from the library.
 For example, in the Python interactive shell, execute the following import command:
   ```python
   from bigdl.llm.transformers import AutoModel,AutoModelForCausalLM
   ```

-### A quick example
+## A quick example
 * Next step you can start play with a real LLM.
 We use [phi-1.5](https://huggingface.co/microsoft/phi-1_5) (an 1.3B model) for demostration.
 You can copy/paste the following code in a python script and run it.
 > Note: to use phi-1.5, you may need to update your transformer version to 4.37.0.
 > ```